You are invited…

 Is there a fee to participate?

-The reading journey is for anyone who seeks to better understand how patriarchy functions and how faith can be used to liberate us all from this oldest oppression.
-While there are no age restrictions on who may participate, some of the content may not be appropriate for or understood by younger audiences.
+The Girl Child Long Walk project is for anyone who seeks to better understand how patriarchy functions and how faith can be used to liberate us all from this oldest oppression.
+While there are no age restrictions on who may participate, some of the content may not be appropriate for or well understood by younger audiences.
+We welcome participants of all genders and backgrounds.

 Am I on this journey alone or with others?
 Will I meet other people on the journey?